alibabacloud-automation/terraform-alicloud-ram-user/examples/basic/README.md

 # RAM user example

-This example illustrates how to create a more complicated user.
+This example illustrates how to create a basic user.

 # Usage